astronomer/docs/learn/custom-airflow-ui-docs-tutorial.md

     ```python
     doc_rst_task = """
     ===========
-    This is feature is pretty neat
+    This feature is pretty neat
     ===========

     * there are many ways to add docs